iviivanchu/macAP/README.md

 Change the path of the database file in the models.py file in the WebServer directory.
 To change it run pwd in the DataBase directory and paste the output + '/siscom.db' into the database variable of the models.py  file.

-#### Third step

-Change the path of the database file in the models.py file in the WebServer directory.
-To change it run pwd in the DataBase directory and paste the output + '/siscom.db' into the database variable of the models.py  file.

 #### Fourth step

 Run the main server program withsudo python3 __init__.py in the WebServer directory.